-Once again the Postal Service is expanding its Sunday delivery operations to locations with high package volumes beginning Nov.
-25. The Postal Service already delivers packages on Sundays in most major cities, and anticipates delivering more than 8 million packages on Sundays this December.
-Mail carriers will also deliver packages on Christmas Day in select locations.
+The Postal Service will expand Sunday delivery, beginning Nov.
+28, to locations with high package volumes.
+USPS already delivers packages on Sundays in most major cities and expects to deliver more than 9.7 million packages each Sunday throughout the holiday season.
+Mail carriers will also deliver packages for an additional fee on Christmas Day in select locations.

 Busiest Mailing and Delivery Days